-Community and Counseling Graduate Program Director
+Professor, Community and Counseling Graduate Program Director

-One of my favorite projects, with Professors Don Graves and Alicia Harlow and students, is one looking at what is helpful for students for successful completion of thesis or dissertation work.
+One of my favorite projects, with Professors Don Graves and Alicia Harlow and students, is trying to determine what is most helpful to students for successful completion of thesis or dissertation work.

 Peer Reviewed Journal Articles

 Aminov, Z. Haase, R.F., Reg,R. Schymura, M.J., Santiago-Rivera, A., Morse, G., DeCaprio, A., Carpenter, D.O. & ATFE (2016).
 Diabetes prevalence in Relations to Serum Concentrations of Polycholorinated Biphenyls (PCB) Congeners Groups and Three Chlorinated Pesticides in a Native American Population.

 Morse, G.S., Graves, D.F., *Prout, K., *Safford, J. (2015) A Pilot study to assess Students’ Acquisition of Scientific Reasoning in an Experimental Psychology Class, Pedagogy and the Human Sciences.

 Blume, A., Morse, G.S., Love, C. (In Press).
 In N.Rubin & R.Flores (Eds) Indigenous Perspectives on Human Rights.
 The Cambridge Handbook on Psychology and Human Rights.

 Trimble, J. & Morse, G.S.
 (2019).
 Weaving American Indian Topics into Psychology.
 In J.A.
 Mena & K. Quina (Eds.).Teaching a Multiculturalism-Informed Psychology of People (pp.338-358).
 Washington, DC: American Psychological Association.